Corporate Conflict Resolution

 What are your ethical commitments and qualifications?

 I'm a qualified Counsellor registered with the Australian Counselling Association (ACA) and on the Australian Register of Counsellors and Psychotherapists (ARCAP).
-In 2017 I was accredited as a Certified Clinical Neuropsychotherapist by the International Association of Clinical Neuropsychotherapy (IACN), and in 2018 this was updated to Certification as an Applied Neuroscience Practitioner (Psychotherapy), with membership of the International Association of Applied Neuroscience (IAAN).
-I am a Graduate Member of the Australian Institute of Professional Counsellors, the Australian and New Zealand Mental Health Association, the Asian Psychological Association, and a Professional Member of the International Association for Counselling (a United Nations consultative body), among others.
-I am also listed on a variety of professional associations around the world, and I have formal collaboration agreements with the largest collaborative provider of psychological services in Australasia, as well as the world's biggest provider of Employee Assistance support programs.
+In 2017 I was accredited as a Certified Clinical Neuropsychotherapist by the International Association of Clinical Neuropsychotherapy (IACN), and in 2018 this evolved into Certification as an Applied Neuroscience Practitioner (Psychotherapy), with Certified Membership of the International Association of Applied Neuroscience (IAAN).
+I am Registered as a Certified Member of the American Board for Hypnotherapy.
+I am a Graduate Member of the Australian Institute of Professional Counsellors, a Member of the Australian and New Zealand Mental Health Association, the Asian Psychological Association, and a past Professional Member of the International Association for Counselling (a United Nations consultative body), among others.
+I am a Member of the European Psychiatric Association - but will continue to practice as a Counsellor and Psychotherapist in Australia.
 Each membership, registration or listing comes with ethical obligations.
 In 2019 I completed accreditation in Ethics in Psychiatric Rehabilitation at Boston University's Centre for Psychiatric Rehabilitation, and I have a strong commitment to ethical practice.
 In addition, the various professional bodies that I belong to require me to undertake (a) regular professional supervision, and (b) a minimum number of ongoing professional development activities and training annually in order to keep my qualifications up to date.
+I have undertaken specialist studies at the University of South Wales (UK) in the diagnosis of psychiatric disorders in primary care in 2021, and OPD studies at Tomsk State University (Russia) in Psychodiagnostics and Psychological Assessment.
+My MSc in Clinical Psychiatry was interrupted in 2021 when I was diagnosed with cancer.
+Having partially recovered I am planning on continuing my studies in that area with an emphasis on psychopathology.

 Is it confidential?

 Yes.
-The confidentiality rules are very strict, and similar to those that apply to a client and his or her lawyer or doctor.
-There are specific circumstances under which a therapist may be legally obliged to break confidence however - if somebody (including the client) is in danger; if a judge or magistrate subpoenas your records, or if there is risk to a child.
-I hold a current Working With Children Check.
+The confidentiality rules in mental health care are very strict, and similar to those that apply to a client and his or her lawyer or doctor.
+There are specific circumstances under which a therapist is legally obliged to break confidence however - if somebody (including the client) is in danger; if a judge or magistrate subpoenas your records, or if there is risk of harm to a child, for example.
+I hold a current Working With Children Check, and due to my profession I am a Mandatory Reporter in New South Wales.

 What's it going to cost me?

 I charge standard fees per per session, irrespective of the content or nature of the consultation.
-I am not "contracted in" with any medical insurer or Medicare, so patients will be expected to make payment for each session at the end of that session.
+I am not "contracted in" with any medical insurer or Medicare, so patients must make payment for each session at the end of that session.
 The standard session duration for most therapy sessions is 45 minutes to one hour.
-Due to the high rates of "no shows" that therapists experience you will be charged for a full session if you fail to turn up - clients need to give at least four hours notice of a cancellation or a request for a postponement.
+Please contact me for a list of fees.

 Do you specialise or can anybody use your services?

-I am happy to provide consultations on a very wide range of issues and problems.
+I am happy to provide consultations on a very wide range of issues and problems as long as they are within my capabilities.
 After our initial consultation we will decide together about what happens next.
 Usually we will agree to a handful of sessions to explore your issues and start forming a plan.
 It's not unusual for a psychotherapist or counsellor to tell a client that he or she would be better served by a different therapist who specialises in dealing with specific issues - it would be unethical for me, for example, to try to provide you with help in an area where I know that my own skills are inadequate.
 If you would be best served by referral elsewhere I will recommend that to you.
-You do not need a doctor's referral in order to see me.

 Neuropsychotherapy?
 What is that?